txt/se20/docs/syllabus.md

 This is an _advanced graduate_ class.
-In this subject, students will be give exposure to the start of the art in how to:
+In this subject, students will be taught the start of the art in how to:

 - Assess software options; i.e.
   - (a) Review  a system; suggest how to build it another, possibly better, way;